randomnoun/jquery-tabstops/README.md

 ![jquery-tabstops](_tmp/logo-jquery-tabstops.png)

+## Overview

 **jquery-tabstops** is a jquery plugin to provide Office-style tabstops, with various alignments and leaders

-## Overview

-jquery-tabstops does yada yada yada

 Screenshot:

 ![jquery-tabstops](_tmp/jquery-tabstops.png)

+Blog post:

+[link to that]

 ## Quick start

 Use [CDNjs](https://cdnjs.com/libraries/jquery-tabstops) or [JSdelivr](https://www.jsdelivr.com/package/npm/jquery-tabstops) to get latest version of JQuery and the plugin.
 ```html